|Best overall||Breville BFP800BSXL Sous Chef 16 Pro Food Processor||SEE IT||

 Ease of use will make you more likely to enjoy your food processor and more likely that you will actually use it frequently.
 Fewer controls to navigate makes a unit easier to use—so if convenience is key, you really don’t need much more than an on and off switch and pulse function.
 Dishwasher-safe parts will also be easier as it will make your clean up quicker.

-The bottom line on shopping for the best food processor
+Final thoughts on shopping for the best food processors

 Your cooking preparation will be faster and more professional with the right food processing machine.
 The best food processors can offer you a plethora of chopping and slicing options, along with extra time to enjoy your meal.
 Whether you want professional-level power and the ability to cook for a crowd, or a small time-saving machine for your countertop there are many quality options to consider.
 You just need to decide which one will fit your lifestyle and fit into your kitchen.